boarfish55/potatofs/README.md

   - XLOG_APP, XLOG_MISMATCH (eventual consistency)
   - XLOG_APP, XLOG_NOSLAB (Eventual consistency)
   We should make sure only the claim operations return those, not unclaim.
-  We should also make sure unloading inodes does not trigger a claim.
-To do this we need to make sure:
-  - inode_shutdown / inode_unload do only delayed truncation
-  - inode table slabs for in-memory inodes remain local
-  - Eventually might be nice to just keep a ref to the inode table inside the oinode struct.
-Would avoid a bunch of lookups inside the inode tables, and implicitly make sure we keep it loaded as long as the open inode is loaded.
+* Eventually might be nice to just keep a ref to the inode table inside the oinode struct.
+Would avoid a bunch of lookups inside the inode tables, and implicitly make sure we keep it loaded as long as the open inode is loaded. ... meh.
+Not sure it's all that useful.
+If already in memory, it's just a splay lookup.
+Used during inode_flush, therefore inode_sync and inode_unload, and OSYNC writes.
 * Make the workers and timeouts configurable in the config file
+* Investigate whether it's possible to exploit a race condition in unlink/truncate to read previous file data.
 * In low-space conditions, run flush/purge more often to free up space.
 The problem is that it also clogs up the workers.
 Maybe we need an separate control socket that's used by non-workers.
 Would also solve the